larrytron92/UltimateDotNetTools/README.md

 System.Text.Json

-# The purpose of this project
+# Brief description of the technologies

-The purpose of this project is to provide a set of simple extension methods for .NET developers.
-The library offers convenience for small little coding nuisances whilst preventing some very common null errors that developers forget to implement because Microsoft has yet to add these null checks into each of the 3 supported languages themselves.

-Ideally, if you have to write a piece of logic more than once, it's best to create a small method that does the same thing and make it accessible anywhere in the app for future use.

 .NET Framework, Core and Xamarin are the most popular technologies used for developing websites and apps.
 All three major technologies can be programmed in C#, F# and Visual Basic.

 .NET Standard is a class library to share common logic among each of the three aforementioned technologies without needed to write the code again.
 Just create the library, stick the code in, build it as a package, publish the package and then download it into your app and...voilà!

+# The purpose of this project

+The purpose of this project is to provide a set of simple extension methods for .NET developers.
+The library offers convenience for small little coding nuisances by preventing some very common null errors that developers often forget to implement because Microsoft has yet to add these null checks into each of the 3 supported languages themselves or in the Common Intermediate Language.

+Ideally, if you have to write a piece of logic more than once, it's best to create a small method that does the same thing and make it accessible anywhere in the app for future use.

 # The main philosophy of this project

 The most important lesson I've learnt as a programmer is to: Build your tools before you build the app.
 Understand what data will be going in and out of the app, then set a standard for the app to follow in order to prevent crashing or unintended effects.

-The standards needs to cover error checking, exception handling, data converting and the company's business logics.
+The standards needs to cover error checking, exception handling, data converting, common entities and business logic.

-I've modeled the philosophy from experiences at my current job and a previous job, where more senior devs would program the libraries for everyone to use.
+I've modeled the philosophy from experiences at my current job and previous job, where more senior devs would program the libraries for everyone to use.
 At my current job, I've managed to program three generations of a .NET Standard API for my colleagues to quickly connect their .NET Core apps to our REST services.
 Each generation became more efficient as I honed my software development abilities and expanded the toolset to include the same extension methods found in this project.

 # An example of how useful this toolset can be